 How much does it cost to double glaze a house UK?

-Or How much should I spend on new windows?
+Or How much should I spend on replacement windows?

-There are many good reasons why homeowners buy new windows.
-A lot of the time it’s because they are a necessity to replace older failing units, but maybe it’s just to make your property look more desirable before putting it on the market.
+There are many good reasons why homeowners buy new windows and doors.
+A lot of the time it’s because they are a necessity to replace older failing units.
+But maybe it’s just to make your property look more desirable before putting it on the market.

 Whatever the reason, doing a bit of prior research on double glazing prices is a prudent move.
 Having an understanding of the average prices in the current market can really help in getting you on the right track to a good deal.